GM E-Turbo engine

 The GM E-Turbo engine is a gasoline-fueled engine developed by General Motors as part of the company’s next-generation turbocharged engine family.
 The engine features a start-stop system, gasoline direct injection, an electric water pump and an electric turbocharger wastegate to optimize fuel efficiency.

 The engine is also known as the Eighth Generation Ecotec engine.
 GM introduced the engine in the 2019 Korean-market Chevrolet Malibu.

 LBP engines in 2025 Buick Envista, 2025 Buick Encore GX, 2025 Chevy Trax, and 2025 Chevy Trailblazer offer E85 Flex Fuel capability.

+1.0 L

+The 1.0-liter inline-3 consists of two families of engines.
+The first engine family is known as CSS (Cylinder Set Strategy) Prime, and is a further development of the 1.0-liter GM Small Gasoline engine family.
+It shares its engine block design with the 1.2-liter variants, but uses different cylinder liners.
+It has a bore and stroke of 74x77.5 mm for a displacement of 999.8 cc.

+The second line of engines is the SAIC-GM dual injection E-Tec engine which has a bore and stroke of 72.6x80.4 mm for a displacement of 999 cc.

+LIJ

+This CSS Prime variant is used primarily in Latin American markets.
+It is naturally aspirated and uses port injection, and an ethanol flex-fuel capable variant is offered in the Brazilian market.
+It uses an oil-immersed timing belt.
+It has a compression ratio of 12.5:1.